UWrc/UWrc.github.io/docs/hyak101/python/container.md

 You now have a generalized container for hyak that you can edit or add your own software to.
 There are two options for customizing your container:

 1. Edit the `%post` section of `hyak-container.def` to install more packages.
-2. Start a new `.def` file that builds a new container based on `hyak-container.sif` rather than rebuilding the container everytime you want to make a change.
+2. Start a new `.def` file that builds a new container based on `hyak-container.sif` rather than rebuilding the container every time you want to make a change.

 :::tip PRO TIP
-Option 2 above is truely PRO MODE.
+Option 2 above is truly PRO MODE.
 You can pull ANY container from the internet and make a new `.def` file based on it.
 This means you can customize ANY container image with your choice of software.
 For example, the below can be applied to NVIDIA containers, Python containers, Linux foundation containers, YOU NAME IT YOU BUILD IT.
 :::

 #### Option 1 container customization: edit `hyak-container.def`